Early Information provided by Charles Wolfe

 On September 24, 2012 the police department moved into the new building.

 On June 3, 2013 Steve Doctor was hired as a patrolman for the Bryan Police Department.
 This hiring will replace an officer who is retiring this fall.
+Officer Doctor has previous experience with the Edgerton Police Department.

 On Monday October 31, 2013 Detective Colin Rose retired from the Bryan Police Department.
+Detective Rose was hired August 20, 1984.
+He started as a patrol officer and then moved into the detectives office.
+Detective Rose was also the departments evidence technician.